sainticarus/Cyclistic-Case-Study/README.md

 License is for free, and public use sourced from DIVVY, and LYFT.
 To ensure practical protocols of data privacy, no PII (personal identifying information) is found within these documents.

-The first 3 months (January 2026 to March 2026) of Cyclistic trip data was downloaded and stored locally as .csv files in a YYYYMM-CompanyName-TripData format.
+Nevertheless, The first 3 months (January 2026 to March 2026) of Cyclistic trip data was downloaded and stored locally as .csv files in a YYYYMM-CompanyName-TripData format.
 My current computer could not handle a larger workload.
-So this excercise will focus on the practicality of manipulating complex data structures, and reconfiguring them into meaningful insights.
+So this excercise will focus on the practicality of manipulating complex data structures in a short time frame, and reconfiguring them into meaningful insights.

 ## ASK
 The data is determined to be comprehensive, but contains some flaws.
 Most notably nulls, and outliers as seen in Process Report.sql